upc-ghs/gpkde-dataset/data/benchmark_baks/README.md

 ## Benchmark BAKS
 Dataset for the benchmark test comparing the runtimes of [GPKDE](https://github.com/upc-ghs/gpkde.git) with [BAKS](https://doi.org/10.5281/zenodo.2762790).
-Problem considers a two-dimensional distribution of particles with uniform mass.
+Problem considers a two-dimensional distribution of particles with uniform mass, and 10 loops of bandwidth optimization.

 Concentration reconstruction was performed on a Intel® Core™ i7-9700 CPU @ 3.00GHz processor.